SimonsaysNL/Resn-Chime/README.md

 ![](resn-chime-preview.gif)

 Recreation of a demo on the Resn Website.
-No revers engineering or inspecting of the original was done.
+No reverse engineering or inspecting of the original was done.

-Content is for demo purposes.
+Content is for demo and learning purposes.

 ### Built With